 Finally, delivering high-quality marketing reports is a great way to present new opportunities to your existing clients, which can often lead to upselling them additional services.

 For example, if you’re running PPC ads for a client and you see an opportunity for them to rank in search engines organically, you could then use a competitor analysis tool and show them exactly what this could mean for their business in your marketing report.
-By having a tool that can automatically pull in all this data from various sources, all you need to do is explain to your client why the service is valuable to their business.
+By having a tool that automatically pulls in all this data from various sources, all you need to do is explain to your client why the service is valuable to their business.

 Discover the All-in-One Reporting Tool Trusted by 6,500+ Marketing Agencies

-Start Your Free Trial Now!Reviewing Different Types of Reporting Tools
+Reviewing Different Types of Reporting Tools

 Now that we’ve discussed why report automation matters for agencies, let’s review a few different types of reporting and analytics software available including the pros and cons of each one.

-DIY Reporting with Free Tools
+DIY Reporting With Free Tools

 A common way that many entry-level marketers get started is simply by piecing together various free tools.
 This will generally include tools like Google Data Studio, Google Sheets or Excel, Google Docs for writing report summaries, and maybe a PowerPoint presentation.

+The obvious disadvantage of this approach is that it’s incredibly time-consuming and the end result is often less than impressive for clients.
 The only real advantage of this approach is that it’s completely free, although if you add up the hours it takes to generate the reports, this really isn’t the case.

 Data Analytics Reporting Dashboards